SirMallard/RoImGui/README.md

 🔧 Tweaks, changes and bug-fixes:
 	[NOT-NEW ADDITIONS]

+😡 Known bugs and issues to fix:
+	[NEW BUG AND ISSUE ADDITIONS]
 ```
 For example, the folling merge uses:
 - a relatively short description of each change or addition.